 Most ending in y add s even if preceded by a consonant: Grays, Kennedys, two Kansas Citys.

 Never use he to mean he or she; similarly, never use the his or her construction (e.g., Every student must make his or her own choice.)
 Instead, recast the sentence.
-In cases where a rewrite would result in a clumsy construction, the epicene they is acceptable.
+In cases where a rewrite would result in a clumsy construction, they is acceptable.
 They can also be used when referring to those who do not identify as either male or female.
-(See "Issues of Inclusion" section.)
+(See "Inclusive Language" section.)

 - Instead of: The student must have an overall GPA of at least 2.7 to satisfy the requirements of his school.

 Try: A student must have an overall GPA of at least 2.7 to satisfy the school’s requirements.

 In formal writing, third person (he, she, it, or they) is most commonly used.
 Avoid using first person (I, we) and second person (you).
 (Fundraising, recruitment, and website materials sometimes use first and second person to create a more personal tone.
 In any case, avoid shifting from one grammatical person to another within the same piece of writing unless there is a clear rationale for doing so.)

 Use noon and midnight instead of 12 p.m. and 12 a.m.
 But if using the term midnight would create ambiguity about what day something is taking place, since some users’ understandings may vary, consider instead 11:59 p.m.
 Thursday or 12:01 a.m.
 Friday.
 Never include the minutes portion (following the colon) when those digits would be 00.
 Other points to keep in mind when formatting times: Use a numeral, a space, and a.m. or p.m. (lowercase with periods).
 To improve readability, we have switched to using an en dash ( – ), with a space on either side, for time ranges (just as with date ranges).
 Depressing the option key together with the hyphen key will create an en dash.

 - 8 – 11 a.m.